MI-OSiRIS/mi-osiris.github.io/domains/genome-stunting.md

 sequences at positions where the two transcripts differ.
 This requires deep sequencing resulting in large files (~300x10 6 sequences/sample, ~ 17 Gb sequence file).
-The mapping of these sequences to the genome generates BAM files that are also large (~ 7 Gb).
-Because it is computationally expensive to generate BAM files we take advantage to archive the files on OSiRIS for re-analysis with more up to date workflows.
-Analysis of allele specific expression is challenging from a bio- informatics point of view and new refined workflows are proposed frequently, some of which we want to test on our dataset requiring re-analysis of the archived files.
+The mapping of these sequences to the genome generates BAM files that are also large (~ 7 Gb). <span class="light-em">Because it is computationally expensive to generate BAM files we take advantage to archive the files on OSiRIS for re-analysis with more up to date workflows.</span> Analysis of allele specific expression is challenging from a bio- informatics point of view and new refined workflows are proposed frequently, some of which we want to test on our dataset requiring re-analysis of the archived files.